 The PetSafe Easy Walk Dog Harness is ideal for small dog owners who have a puller.
 It fits across the chest, keeping pressure away from the neck area, the quick release buckles make it easy to put on and take off and there is even a contrasting strap, so you know you have it the right way.

-The front lead attachment and martingale loop mean your pup is steered sideways as they forge ahead, which reduces pulling and teaches your furry friend to walk nicely whilst the neoprene padding prevents chafing.
+The front leash attachment and martingale loop mean your pup is steered sideways as they forge ahead, which reduces pulling, prevents damage to your dog’s neck and teaches your furry friend to walk nicely whilst the neoprene padding prevents chafing.
 It comes with a 2-year manufacturers warranty and is well priced for most budgets.

 - Some customers have mentioned it’s a bit bulky for toy dogs.